latchbio/latch/docs/source/basics/local_development.md

 ```
 Then when running `latch develop`, any changes to files or additional files created in the `wf` directory will be reflected in the environment, overwriting the old code in the development environment to ensure that your latest changes are present.

 Files that are deleted locally are not automatically deleted in the development environment.
-Also, any changes to the Dockerfile which you would like to reflect in the development environment require a reregister.
+Also, any changes to the Dockerfile that you would like to reflect in the development environment require a reregister.

 ## Next Steps